YonatanBandel/Sessionizing/README.md

 5) How I tested my code:
 	Unit tests, the relevant class is attached.

-6) Additional issues:
+6) Additional issue:
-	a.

 	I chose to refer to 'timestamp' column as a number because an arithmethic operation is performed on it (subtract).
 	I chose to use 'long' because if I chose 'int' then in about 32 years the code will break because the number representing that future time will be larger than 'int' max limit which is 2,147,483,647